Third person charged in Northland murder case

 Kingi and Farrell are due to stand trial in June 2024.

-The new offender was remanded in custody and will appear May 19 at High Court Callover alongside Kingi and Farrell.
+The new offender was remanded in custody and will appear on May 19 at a High Court callover alongside Kingi and Farrell.